 Is this you?
 Try strips mouth guards or a nasal spray.

-Stop snoring: Tongue test
+Tongue snoring test

 Stick your tongue out as far as it will go and grip it between your teeth.
 Now try to make a snoring noise.
 If the snoring noise is reduced with your tongue in this forward position then you are probably what is known as a ‘tongue base snorer’.